 The Communications Center operates 24-hours a day, year-round, to ensure that important communications are relayed to rangers.
 Dispatchers transmit information to rangers throughout the Park District concerning crimes-in-progress, accidents, injuries, and traffic-related problems.
 Each year, the Communications Center receives approximately 50,000 incoming telephone calls, and dispatches rangers on nearly 10,000 calls for service.
 Dispatchers prioritize calls as emergency, service, or informational in nature.

-The dedicated members of the Communications Unit see that visitors receive prompt care for emergencies, a fast response to calls for assistance, and a friendly answer to informational inquiries.
+These dedicated members of the Ranger Department see that visitors receive prompt care for emergencies, a fast response to calls for assistance, and a friendly answer to informational inquiries.

 The Detective Bureau investigates serious crimes and suspicious incidents that occur in the Park District.
 Detectives work closely with other rangers and law enforcement agencies to solve cases.
 The Juvenile Unit, a branch of the Detective Bureau, processes crimes through the juvenile justice system.
 The Bureau's experienced detectives also instruct local police officers in the techniques of evidence collection and crime scene management.

 The Dive Team responds to water-related emergencies and evidence recoveries in the Park District and surrounding communities.
 Dive Team rangers are nationally-certified dive rescue specialists and underwater evidence technicians.
 A support crew is also professionally trained in a variety of disciplines, including crime scene management and underwater search patterns.

 Dive Team rangers also conduct boat safety inspections, and promote water safety at public relations events throughout the Park District and local communities.

 Field Operations Division